The Disabled Students’ Campaign was founded in Lent 2010, with the aim of uniting and representing disabled students at Cambridge University.

 After a long break the Campaign returned in Lent 2015 determined to tackle some big issues, with a small committee of 5 students.
 We had always known that in order to achieve anything substantial we needed the representation of a full-time sabbatical officer, and this was our end goal.
 In February 2016, after presenting a petition with over 350 signatories to CUSU, we triggered a referendum on the creation of the role.
 Over 4000 Cambridge students turned out to vote, with over 90% voting yes.
 We successfully campaigned for the introduction of a full-time Disabled Students’ Officer to the CUSU sabbatical officer team, proving the DSC’s revival to be an overwhelming success.

-The DSC also runs several online communities (usually over Facebook) – head over to the page to see more, and contact the DSO if you have an idea for a new online community, or if you want to run an event.
+The DSC also runs several online communities (usually over Facebook) – head over to our support group page to see more, and contact us if you have an idea for a new online community, or if you want to run an event.